-- 5.3.2.2.3 In Rehab: This asset is currently in rehab from a deployment. - 5.3.2.2.4 Mission Capable: This asset is currently capable of deployment. - 5.3.2.2.5 On Alert: This asset is currently on alert in anticipation of a potential deployment. - 5.3.2.2.6 Out of Service: This asset is currently out of service.
+- 5.3.2.1 Reflects the current deployment status of a regional deployable asset.
+Should be updated as needed. - 5.3.2.2 Asset hosts can select from the following status options.
+Definitions for each status option are provided. - 5.3.2.2.1 Demobilized: This asset has been demobilized from a deployment. - 5.3.2.2.2 Deployed: This asset is currently deployed.
+Comments are mandatory. - 5.3.2.2.3 In Rehab: This asset is currently in rehab from a deployment. - 5.3.2.2.4 Mission Capable: This asset is currently capable of deployment. - 5.3.2.2.5 On Alert: This asset is currently on alert in anticipation of a potential deployment. - 5.3.2.2.6 Out of Service: This asset is currently out of service.
 Comments are mandatory. - 5.3.2.2.7 Partially Capable: This asset is currently partially capable of deployment.
 Comments are mandatory.